uyuni-project/uyuni-rfc/accepted/00104-enhanced-ansible-support.md

 The UI would generate input fields based on variable type (list, dict, string) that are pre-populated with the default variables set in the playbook (if any).
 Changing the values of the generated input fields will allow users to override the defaults and schedule the playbook using the variables set in said UI.

+In the UI we already have yaml parsing and input field generation as part of formula with forms.
+During implementation we should investigate if this can be reused or extended to support our new use case.

 Additionally we should add a `free-form` text field to allow users to define additonal variables that were not part of the `vars` section and thus don't have an input field generated.
-This input would have to be in JSON format.
+This input would accept yaml or JSON.
+This input field could be hidden behind an advanced configuration option.

+In later iterations we can improve upon this and allow the user to set extra variables through a dynamically generated UI.
+The workflow would be the following:

+1) Click a button to add a new variable
+2) Select the variable type (list, dictionary, string)
-Based on the variables we will generate a JSON string called `extra_vars` that will be send to the backend along with other parameters needed to schedule the playbook.
+3) Based on the select we would generate input fields to allow the user to define new variables and set their values

+The set variables and `extra_vars` from the text field we will be sent to the backend and stored in the `rhnActionPlaybook` table, so they can be added to the event summary in a similar way then the list of targeted systems.

+Before sending the variables to Ansible we'll have to parse and merge the two generated strings.
+When merging one of the two strings needs to have priority in case there is variables defined in both of them.
+The current consensus is for the free-form defined variables to take priority.

 The workflow on the frontend would look like:
 1) Parse the selected playbook.
 2) Generate input fields based on the `vars` section of the playbook.
-3) Compile a JSON string from the inputs that will be send to the backend.
+3) Compile a yaml string from the inputs that will be send to the backend.

-The `ansible.playbooks` salt state we use to execute playbooks at the scheduled time supports a parameter called `extra_vars` and accepts a JSON string.
+The `ansible.playbooks` Salt execution module function we use to execute playbooks at the scheduled time supports a parameter called `extra_vars` and accepts a JSON or yaml string.
 Variables set through this parameter will take precedence over the ones defined in the playbook and thus allow us to override them.

 To support scheduling playbooks using `extra_vars` on the backend we will have to to add a new column to the `rhnActionPlaybook` table and adapt the corresponding hibernate entity.
-The JSON string could either be stored as `varchar` or alternatively as `blob` if we expect them to be large.
+The yaml string could either be stored as `varchar` or alternatively as `blob` if we expect them to be large.

-During execution of the action the `extra_vars` will then be passed as pillar data to the `runplaybook.sls` state that then executes the `ansible.playbooks` state using the pillar data.
+During execution of the action the `extra_vars` will then be passed as pillar data to the `runplaybook.sls` state that then executes the `ansible.playbooks` execution module function using the pillar data.

 This state will have to be changed to look like:
 ```